MiKaMoRe/kortex/README.md

 Now u can use `pymanage {command}` command instead `python3 manage.py {command}`
 - Install requirements by command: `pip install -r requirements.txt`

-## Description
-This is my education project.
-At this moment we are able to sign in and sign up

 ## Possible errors
 ### Ubuntu 22.04